Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 The target audience for this are technical stakeholders (e.g. software architects, developers, and maintainers) who ideally can use this as a methodology so that they can understand the characteristics of their software solution and minimize the associated emissions.

+## Software Sustainability Actions

+All actions that can reduce the carbon emissions of a piece of software fall into one of three categories.
+The SCI specification intends to encourage more of these actions to be taken in developing software applications.

+- **Energy Efficiency**: Actions taken to make software use less electricity to perform the same function.
+- **Hardware Efficiency**: Actions taken to make software use less physical resources to perform the same function.
+- **Carbon Awareness**: Actions taken to time or region-shift software computation to take advantage of clean, renewable or low carbon sources of electricity.

 ## Methodology Summary